wp-plugins/auto-terms-of-service-and-privacy-policy/readme.txt

 == Changelog ==
 * WARNING: All direct plugin file edits (required in versions prior to v1.4) will be lost and will need to be entered via the plugin's settings page.
 Make sure you backup your information BEFORE UPDATING to a new version.
 * Changelog DIFFs for all versions are available at <a href="http://plugins.trac.wordpress.org/browser/auto-terms-of-service-and-privacy-policy/trunk" target="_blank">WordPress SVN</a>.
+= Version 1.5 =
+* April 26, 2015
+* Shortcode output is now valid for both HTML 4.01 Strict and HTML 5.
+Changed anchor links from 'a name' to 'h3 id' to validate as HTML 5.
 = Version 1.4.4 =
 * April 20, 2015
 * WordPress compatibility version bump.
 Tested with WP version 4.2-RC1-32175.